sthagen/csaf-v2/prose/csaf-v2-editor-draft.md

 ##### Document Property - Tracking - Current Release Date

-Current release date. he date of the current revision of this document was released.
+Current release date is the date of the current revision of this document was released.
 Value type is string of format date-time.

 ##### Document Property - Tracking - Generator